 Who can participate:

-- Participants must apply online, answer questions regarding experience and indicate availability for Monday, Tuesday or Wednesday seminars.
+Participants must apply online, answer questions regarding experience and indicate availability for one of the Tuesday seminars.

 Background & Philosophy